 - All sleeping attire designed to cover the baby’s shoulders should have separate neck and arm holes so baby’s arms are free of any material or other obstructions.

-- Choose a wrap that is lightweight and breathable to ensure a safer sleep.
+- Choose a wrap that is lightweight to reduce the risk of overheating.

 - Wrapping should be discontinued as soon as baby shows the first signs of being able to roll.

 What about pillows?